 Problem: Work about work is draining your team’s productivity.

-Busywork is a key culprit of work about work.
-In the office, busywork most frequently manifests as unimportant, time-consuming tasks, accidental duplicative work, or long processes to find information or get approvals.
+Busywork is a key culprit of work about work—tasks like searching for documents or trying to schedule a meeting via back and forth emails.
+In the office, busywork manifests as unimportant, time-consuming tasks, accidentally duplicating work, or long processes to find information or get approvals.
 Without clarity on who’s doing what by when, a lot of our time is drained into unproductive activities.

 In order to beat the busywork, build a central source of truth for all of your team's work.
 When everyone can see the big picture and connect dots on their own, you can spend more time productively collaborating—and less time on work about work.
 As for how you can build a central source of truth with your team?
 Try a work management tool, like Asana.

 With a work management tool, you can standardize and centralize team processes.
-Work on big ideas, without the busywork.
 Instead of chasing approvals, you can see how your manager or related stakeholders are progressing on a review task.
 Rather than emailing to ask—again—when a team member will be finished with an assignment, check their progress directly in your shared tool.
 By reducing busywork, you can free up time for productive, high-impact work.

 Problem: You have scattered meetings all day, so when you do get down to work, you don’t have uninterrupted time to focus.

 Solution: Schedule your meetings in blocks, so you can focus on deep work during peak productivity hours.